sleuth-io/sleuth-gitbook-docs/actions/cookbook.md

         - notify_deployer: |
             Your code was <{{deploy_url}}|deployed> and here is the backport PR: <{{backport_pr_url}}>

-{% endraw %}

 ### Slow rollout of feature flags after delivery (coming soon)

-When code is shipped to production, and it comes from a pull/merge request that has the <code>auto-flag-rollout</code> label, and is healthy, then gradually enable related feature flags over a period of time.
+When code is shipped to production, and it comes from a pull/merge request that has the `auto-flag-rollout` label, and is healthy, then gradually enable related feature flags over a period of time.

     feature-flag-rollout: